Site icon The Chili Life

 How Long Does Chili Oil Last Unrefrigerated?

 If you buy chili oil from the store, you might notice that some brands say “refrigerate after opening” while others do not.
 This is because different brands use different preservatives and additives that affect the shelf life of chili oil.
 In general, chili oil that contains vinegar, salt, sugar, or citric acid can last longer than chili oil that does not.
-These ingredients act as natural preservatives that inhibit the growth of bacteria and mold.
+These ingredients act as natural preservatives, inhibiting the growth of bacteria and mold.

 However, even if your chili oil does not require refrigeration, you should still store it properly to prevent it from going rancid or losing its flavor.
 Here are some tips on how to store chili oil unrefrigerated: